neorayer/SkyJLib/README.md

 # SkyJLib
 SkyJLib was the core javascript library for Skymiracle(R) commercial software products.
-It provided the total solutions, eg:
+The total solutions for :

 - Domain Model Design
 - ORM Framework - like hibernate